US-listed · NYSE Arca · FIF-eligible (above NZ$50K)

 IAU is the US-listed ticker for iShares Gold Trust, issued by iShares.
 Physical gold bullion exposure backed by allocated gold held in vaulted storage. iShares low-cost alternative to GLD.
 TER is 0.25% per year.

-Where can I buy IAU from New Zealand?
+Where to buy IAU from New Zealand

-NZ tax
+NZ tax treatment

 How is IAU taxed for NZ investors?